 I also use a mobile app called Hopper.
 It monitors historical and current prices plus the trends.
 I saved over £150 on a flight from Manchester to Rio de Janeiro using Hopper.
-You enter your search criteria (or create multiple alerts for multiple searches) and you'll receive a push notification when the price is set to rise or fall.
+Enter your preferred flight and you'll receive a push notification when the price is set to rise or fall.

 5. Sign up for Discount Flight Groups

-If you want someone else to do the searching for you then you can sign up for one of many 'Flight Clubs' which scour the internet all day long looking for the best discount airfares.
-Some especially great flight clubs include Jack's Flight Club, Scott's Cheap Flights, Dollar Flight Club, etc.
+If you want someone else to do the searching for you, you're in luck.
+Sign up for one of many 'Flight Clubs' which search the internet all day long looking for the best discount airfares.
+Some great flight clubs include Jack's Flight Club, Scott's Cheap Flights, Dollar Flight Club, etc.